 Permits are not transferable.

-Permits are required for contractors as well as
+Permits are required for contractors as well as sub-contractors.

 - Large quantity generators must submit a copy of the signed manifest within 21 days of the date:

 1. When first signed by the generator and transporter;

 2. When signed by and received from the designated facility or alternate facility.

 - Small quantity generators and conditionally exempt small quantity generators are not required to submit manifest copies.